Nicolas-Ferre/rust-example/README.md

 ### Secrets

-The `CD` workflow requires the following secrets
+The `CD` workflow requires the following secrets:
 - `CRATES_IO_TOKEN`: token to publish the crate(s) on [crates.io](https://crates.io)
-- `GIT_TOKEN`: personal access token to allow pushing changes as administrator (required when the `main` branch is protected but "Include administrators" is unchecked in settings)
+- `GIT_TOKEN`: GitHub personal access token to allow pushing changes as administrator (required when the `main` branch is protected but "Include administrators" is unchecked in settings)

-This secret must be stored in a [repository environment](https://docs.github.com/en/actions/reference/environments) called `Deployment`.
+These secrets must be stored in a [repository environment](https://docs.github.com/en/actions/reference/environments) called `Deployment`.

 ### Settings